slint-ui/slint/README.md

 could choose to "inline" properties and remove those that are constant or unchanged.
 In the future we hope to improve rendering time on low end devices by pre-processing images and text.
-The compiler could determine that a `Text` or an `Image` element is always on top of another `Image` in the same location.
+The compiler could determine that a `Text` or an The `Image` element is always on top of another `Image` in the same location.
-Consequently both elements could be rendered ahead of time into a single element, thus cutting down on rendering time.
+Consequently, both elements could be rendered ahead of time into a single element, thus cutting down on rendering time.

 The compiler uses the typical compiler phases of lexing, parsing, optimization,